rushtehrani/blog/content/post/kubernetes-on-google-container-engine.md

 You should see `my-cluster` (or your own cluster name) on the list and it should have a status `RUNNING`.

-Next, we need to configure `kubectl` command line access:
+Next, we need to configure `kubectl` command line access for your new cluster:

 ```sh
 gcloud container clusters get-credentials my-cluster --zone us-west1-a --project my-project